bradware/moola-frontend/README.md

 # moola-frontend
-Frontend Web client for Moola (deprecated)
+Frontend Web client for Moola (deprecated).
+No longer deployed.